 1. Jealousy: At the beginning of a relationship an abusive person will always say that jealousy is a sign of love.
 Jealousy has nothing to do with love; it’s a sign of possessiveness and lack of trust.
-The abusive person will question the victim about whom she/he/ze/se talks to, accuse the victim of flirting, or be jealous of time the victim spends with family, friends or children.
+The abusive person will question the victim about who they talk to, accuse the victim of flirting, or be jealous of time the victim spends with family, friends, or children.
 As the jealousy progresses, the abusive person may call the victim frequently during the day or drop by unexpectedly.
-The abusive person may refuse to let the victim work for fear she/he/ze/se will meet someone else, or even do strange behavior such as checking the car mileage or asking friends to watch the victim.
+The abusive person may refuse to let the victim work for fear they will meet someone else or even do strange behavior such as checking the car mileage or asking friends to watch the victim.

 4. Unrealistic Expectations: An abusive person expects the victim to meet all of their needs; they expect the victim to be the perfect wife, husband, partner, parent, lover, friend, etc. The abusive person will say things like “if you love me, I’m all you need and you’re all I need.”
 The victim is expected to take care of everything for them emotionally and in the home.